 What Should I Eat Before The Gym?

 Focus on primary protein & carbs with minimal added fat/fiber prior to working out.
-Tons of fat may slow down digestion & tons of fiber .. might not end well (:
+Tons of fat may slow down digestion and tons of fiber .. might not end well (:

 Eggs + Potatoes